Scaling limits of discrete-time Markov chains and their local times on electrical networks: Resistance forms

 \begin{prop} For each $\varphi \in \cF^{(1)}|_{B}$, there exists a unique function $h_{B}^{(1)}(\varphi) \in \cF^{(1)}$ such that $h_{B}^{(1)}(\varphi)|_{B} = \varphi$ and

 \end{prop}

 \begin{prop} Fix $\varphi \in \cF^{(1)}|_{B}$ and $u \in \cF^{(1)}$.
-Then, $u=h_{B}^{(1)}(\varphi)$ if and only if $u|_{B} = \varphi$ and $\mathcal{E}(u,v)=0$ for all $v \in \cF^{(1)}$ such that $v|_{B}=0$.
-As a consequence, the map $h_{B}^{(1)} : \cF^{(1)}|_{B} \to \cF^{(1)}$ is linear. \end{prop}
+Then $u=h_{B}^{(1)}(\varphi)$ if and only if $u|_{B} = \varphi$ and $\mathcal{E}(u,v)=0$ for all $v \in \cF^{(1)}$ such that $v|_{B}=0$.
+As a consequence, the map $h_{B}^{(1)} \colon \cF^{(1)}|_{B} \to \cF^{(1)}$ is linear. \end{prop}

 \begin{rem} In \cite[Definition 8.3]{Kigami_12_Resistance}, the $B$-harmonic function $h_{B}(\varphi)$ with boundary value $\varphi$ is defined.
 The difference between $h_{B}(\varphi)$ and $h_{B}^{(1)}(\varphi)$ is that $h_{B}(\varphi)$ is the minimizer of $\mathcal{E}(u,u)$ over $u \in \mathcal{F}$ while $h_{B}^{(1)}(\varphi)$ is the minimizer over $u \in \cF^{(1)}$.
-Therefore, if the resistance form $(\mathcal{E}, \mathcal{F})$ is recurrent, then $h_{B}(\varphi) = h_{B}^{(1)}(\varphi)$ by Theorem \ref{3. thm: recurrence characterization with F^1}. \end{rem}
+Therefore, if the resistance form $(\mathcal{E}, \mathcal{F})$ is recurrent, then $h_{B}(\varphi) = h_{B}^{(1)}(\varphi)$ by Theorem~\ref{3. thm: recurrence characterization with F^1}. \end{rem}

-Recall that we have the Radon measure $\mu$ on $F$ of full support and we write $(\cE, \cD)$ and $\cD_{e}$ for the associated Dirichlet form and the extended Dirichlet space, respectively.
-Henceforth, we suppose that we have another Radon measure $\nu$ on $F$ such that the support of $\nu$ is $B$.
+Henceforth, we assume that $(F, R)$ is separable and locally compact.
+Fix a fully-supported Radon measure $\mu$ on $F$, write $(\cE, \cD)$ and $\cD_{e}$ for the associated Dirichlet form and the extended Dirichlet space, respectively.
+Moreover, we suppose that we have another Radon measure $\nu$ on $F$ such that the (topological) support of $\nu$ is $B$.
 Note that this implies that $B$ is closed.
 Set

-where we recall the space $\cL(B, \nu)$ from Definition \ref{3. dfn: the spaces cL and L^2}.
+where we recall the space $\cL(B, \nu)$ from Definition~\ref{3. dfn: the spaces cL and L^2}.

-\begin{lem} Every function $\varphi \in \check{\mathcal{D}}_{e}^{\nu}$ has a unique continuous modification and so we can regard $\check{\mathcal{D}}_{e}^{\nu}$ as a subspace of $C(B, \mbR)$.
+\begin{lem} Every function $\varphi \in \check{\mathcal{D}}_{e}^{\nu}$ has a unique continuous modification and so we can regard $\check{\mathcal{D}}_{e}^{\nu}$ as a subspace of $C(B, \RN)$.
 Then it holds that $\check{\mathcal{D}}_{e}^{\nu} = \cF^{(1)}|_{B}$. \end{lem}